-Revenue recognition for amounts deferred through March 31, 2010 is expected to commence when the Commercial Phase of the alliance begins.
+Revenue recognition for amounts deferred through June 30, 2010 is expected to commence when the Commercial Phase of the alliance begins.
 The deferred amounts will be recognized on a straight line basis over the estimated period, of approximately ten years, in which the Company's obligations are fulfilled in accordance with the Commercial Alliance Agreement.
+A portion of the long-term deferred revenue representing estimated amounts expected to be recognized within the next twelve months has been moved to short-term in the Company's balance sheet at June 30, 2010.
 The Company also expects to receive payments from Telles for the compounding services it provides as well as royalty payments.
 The compounding payments and royalty payments will be due to the Company as Telles sells product to its customers.
 These payments will be recognized as revenue during the period in which they are earned.